Green That Life

 Plastic Free July is a global movement that empowers people to be part of the solution to plastic pollution.
 The concept is simple: Participants are challenged to reduce their reliance on single-use plastics by eliminating one or more single-use items from their daily lives.

-This year, we face the added burden of COVID-19 that has placed physical and emotional constraints on our lives.
 In an effort to stay healthy it can be tempting to assume that single-use plastics are more hygienic than their reusable counterparts.
 The fact is that reusable items — cups, bags, containers — pose no health risks.
-As long as you keep your reusable items clean, they can be far safer than single-use products.
+As long as you keep your reusable items clean, they are just as clean, if not cleaner, than single-use products.

 Why July?